How I built a Notion Custom Agent to read my newsletters for me

 4. CEO mode:

-• Do not include low-signal content in Summary, Themes, Top insights, PP ideas, or Day job ideas.
+• Do not include low-signal content in Summary, Themes, Top insights, Content creation ideas, or Day job ideas.

 • Prioritize sharp, actionable cutthrough that is useful for running a small business and being an effective knowledge worker.